-While the mortgage crisis from 10 years ago may have changed the way mortgages are offered, bank statement loans are still available under the right circumstances.
-These loans will require some documentation for the down payment and income, but they can be a great alternative mortgage option for thousands of self-employed people.
+While the mortgage crisis from 10 years ago may have changed the way mortgages are offered, the bank statement loan program is still available under the right circumstances.
+This type of non-qualified mortgage loan will require some documentation for the down payment and income, but it can be a great alternative non-qm loan option for thousands of self-employed individuals who want to get a mortgage loan.

-Before the mortgage meltdown of 2006 to 2008, many lenders offered a form of bank statement loans but with less documentation.
+Before the mortgage meltdown of 2006 to 2008, many lenders offered bank statement loans but with less documentation.

-While modern bank statement loans are not that simple, they still provide a great lending option to people that own their own businesses.
+While modern bank statement loans are not that simple, they still provide a great lending option to people who own their own businesses.

 Savvy business owners hire professional tax accountants to help them take advantage of every tax law and reduce their business income with legal deductions, thus lowering their tax liability at the end of the year.

-However, the lower income reported on tax returns eliminates business owners from qualifying for the home of their dreams.
-This is where the alternative documentation can come in handy and allow borrowers to prove their income in a different manner.
+However, the lower income reported on tax returns prevents business owners from qualifying for the home of their dreams.
+This is where the alternative documentation can come in handy and allows loan borrowers to use bank statements to prove their income differently.

-The alternative documentation is a compilation of bank statements from 12 months or even 24 months.
-Bank statements will show deposits over the long term and indicate that the business is generating a profit that the owners are using for their personal use.
+The alternative documentation will use your bank statements from 12 months or even 24 months.
+Bank statements will show deposits into your bank account over the long term and indicate that the business is generating a profit that the owners are using for their personal use.

 Lenders will average all of the eligible deposits and then use a percentage amount of the average to determine the borrower’s annual income.